 Tobacco cessation support is covered as part of your preventive benefits.
-Tobacco cessation counseling is available at a CVS MinuteClinic or certain Primary Care Provider offices.
+Tobacco cessation counseling is available at certain Primary Care Provider offices.

 Using a Contracting Pharmacy

 Most chain and independent pharmacies contract with the PBM.
 You may obtain information about which pharmacies are contracting by: